 Broad Haven South beach is huge, the flat expanse of sand making it the perfect playground for dogs and children alike.
 Its south-facing location makes it very popular in the summer, but this time of year you’ll have most of it to yourself.

 Our stomachs growling, we made our way to Baradundle Bay, where The Boathouse Tearoom is helpfully located next to the car park at Stackpole Quay.
-Huddled inside, we tucked into some proper Welsh stew with crusty bread, finishing with frothy coffee to refuel us for the walk ahead.
+Huddled inside, we tucked into some proper Welsh stew with a crusty french baguette loaf, finishing with frothy coffee to refuel us for the walk ahead.

 Barafundle Bay is another area of the Stackpole estate, originally owned by the previously-mentioned Cawdor family.
 There’s no road access, you need to follow the Pembrokeshire Coast Path to get down to the beach, using the steep stone steps built by the family.